 Pepperoni Pizza Dip Recipe

-No slicing, no waiting, no mess beyond a casserole dish and a spoon.
+No slicing, no waiting, no mess other than a casserole dish and a spoon.

-That’s the best endorsement I can give any recipe.
+That is the highest praise I can give any recipe.

 What to Know Before You Start

-This is a genuinely easy recipe, but there are a couple things worth knowing upfront so you don’t run into issues at party time.
+This is a really easy recipe, but there are a few things to know in advance to avoid problems when it's party time.

 Cream cheese needs to be softened

-If you forget, cut it into chunks and microwave in 15-second bursts until it’s soft enough to stir.
+If you forget to stir it, break it up and microwave it in 15-second increments until it is soft enough to stir.

 Don’t drain the grease from the pepperoni mid-bake

-If you’re concerned about it looking greasy, blot the top very gently with a paper towel right before serving — but don’t do it mid-bake or you’ll disturb the cheese layer.
+If you're worried about it looking greasy, gently blot the top with a paper towel right before serving.
+Just don't do it mid-bake because it will disturb the layer of cheese.

 The dip needs to rest for 5 minutes before serving

-Right out of the oven the center is lava-hot and hasn’t fully set.
-Five minutes of rest makes scooping much cleaner and saves guests from burning their mouths.
+The center is lava hot and hasn't fully set.
+Wait 5 minutes to help with scoping and save your guests from burning their mouths.

 Set a timer — it’s worth it.